TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/Index.rst

 Caching Framework
 -----------------

-Since TYPO3 CMS 4.3, the Core contains a data caching framework which supports a wide variety of storage solutions and options for different caching needs.
+Since TYPO3 v4.3, the Core contains a data caching framework which supports a wide variety of storage solutions and options for different caching needs.
 Each cache can be configured individually and can implement its own specific storage strategy.